-Claire has been a part of Cumbrae for 11 years, and has explored a variety of styles such as ballet, pointe, jazz, hip hop, contemporary, musical theatre and tap.
-For over 5 years, Claire has participated in the Apprentice Program at the school, and is excited to take on her first season teaching under the guidance of her first mentor, Marion Harvie.
+Claire Campbell (A.R.A.D. / B.A.T.D Associate Member in ballet & jazz) has been a part of Cumbrae for over 13 years, and has explored a variety of styles such as ballet, jazz, hip hop, contemporary, musical theatre, hip hop and tap.
+For over 5 years, Claire participated in the studio's Teaching Apprentice Program and, having completed her first teacher training in 2021, is excited to take on her third season as a member of our faculty.

-With the BATD, Claire was about to complete her Advanced certification in modern, though Covid-19 protocols meant that she was unable to sit the exam.
-She therefore started to focus more on teacher training throughout the spring and summer, and will complete the final portion of her Associate Teacher's in October.
+With her BATD training, Claire was about to complete her Advanced certification in modern, though Covid-19 protocols meant that she was unable to sit the exam.
+She therefore started to focus more on teacher training and now holds her Associate Membership certification in jazz and ballet with honours.

 Claire often likes to further her training by attending master classes that are offered throughout the Ottawa area.
 She has been accepted to attend pre-professional programs at The Royal Winnipeg Ballet School, The Goh Ballet, as well as the Alberta Ballet School.